Beyond Text-Visual Attention: Exploiting Visual Cues for Effective Token Pruning in VLMs: Experiments

-\textbf{Model architectures.} We apply FasterVLM to various VLM architectures, including the classic LLaVA-1.5~\cite{liu2024llava1.5} models with both 7B and 13B parameters, LLaVA-NeXT-7B~\cite{liu2024llavanext} for high-resolution image inputs, and Video-LLaVA-7B~\cite{lin2023videollava} for video understanding.
+\textbf{Model architectures.} We apply VisPruner to various VLM architectures, including the LLaVA series such as LLaVA-1.5~\cite{liu2024llava1.5}, LLaVA-NeXT~\cite{liu2024llavanext} for high-resolution inputs, and Video-LLaVA~\cite{lin2023videollava} for video understanding, as well as other widely used models like Qwen-VL~\cite{bai2023qwenvl}, InternVL~\cite{chen2024internvl}, and CogVLM~\cite{wang2025cogvlm}.
 For all models, we follow the same inference settings as the original papers.

-\textbf{Comparison methods.} We choose FastV~\cite{chen2024fastv}, FitPrune~\cite{ye2024fitprune}, and SparseVLM~\cite{zhang2024sparsevlm} as comparison methods.
-All methods rely on text-visual attention in the LLM decoder for visual token pruning without additional training.
-FastV, as the initial approach, performs a one-time pruning after the second layer in the LLM.
-FitPrune derives an optimal pruning strategy based on predefined computational budgets, gradually pruning at each layer.
-SparseVLM, on the other hand, pre-selects text prompts used to guide pruning, aiming to reduce noise in text-visual attention.